VI.Student Scholarships and Research Opportunities: B. Summer Scholars Program

 Projects do not necessarily need to be in the discipline of the student’s major.
 Interdisciplinary projects may be proposed as well.
 Any student who does not fall into one of the above categories is not eligible.

-Young Scholar awards support students pursuing projects in the social sciences, humanities, fine arts, and interdisciplinary projects.
+Lisska Scholars awards support students pursuing projects in the social sciences, humanities, fine arts, and interdisciplinary projects.
 Young Scholars work under the close guidance of a Denison faculty member for projects that typically last 10 weeks between mid-May and the end of July.
-In 2018 students received a stipend of $4,000 for 10 weeks, plus a room allowance for campus housing.
 Students may not hold jobs during the term of their research.
 Awards will not be made for projects requiring a substantial portion of time away from campus, although short research trips may be permitted on a case-by-case basis.
-(For projects requiring more than 1 to 2 weeks away from campus, see the Off-Campus Summer Scholar guidelines below.)
-Applications for Young Scholar awards are evaluated by the Student Research Grants Committee (SRGC), an elected committee of four faculty members (one from each division of the college), overseen by the Lisska Center for Scholarly Engagement.
+(For projects requiring more than 1 to 2 weeks away from campus, see the Off-Campus Summer Scholars guidelines below.)
+Applications for Lisska Scholars awards are evaluated by the Student Research Grants Committee (SRGC), an elected committee of four faculty members (one from each division of the college), overseen by the Lisska Center for Intellectual Engagement.

-Faculty members are expected to work closely with students as they develop their project proposals in the fall and must submit a detailed letter of endorsement supporting each student’s application for a Young Scholar award.
-Applications, including letters of support, are typically due in late January.
+Faculty members are expected to work closely with students as they develop their project proposals in the fall; they must also submit a detailed endorsement form supporting each student’s application for a Young Scholars award.
+Applications are typically due in late January with endorsement forms due in early February.
 Faculty advisors are expected to be on campus (except for short absences) and should meet at least twice weekly with each student during the project’s 10 weeks.
 Faculty members may not supervise more than three individual or joint proposals.
 Complete program guidelines can be found on the Lisska Center MyDenison page.

 The Anderson Summer Science Program provides summer research assistantships in the sciences.
 Denison students conduct research under the guidance of a Denison science faculty member for projects that typically last 10 weeks between mid-May and the end of July.
-In 2018 students received a stipend of $4,000 for 10 weeks, plus a room allowance for campus housing.
 The program guidelines and the application and selection processes are routinely revised in consultation with chairs of the science departments.
 Current information is maintained on the Anderson Summer Science Program MyDenison page.
 For additional information, contact the Anderson Endowment Coordinator.

-Woodyard Scholar awards provide students with Summer Scholar awards to carry out individual or collaborative projects in the area of “Religion and Civic Responsibility.”
-Woodyard Scholars will be supervised by members of the Religion Department for 10 weeks between mid-May and the end of July.
-(For projects involving other disciplines, other faculty members may also be involved).
-In 2018, the student stipend was $4,000 plus a room allowance for campus housing.
+Woodyard Scholars awards provide students with Summer Scholars awards to carry out individual or collaborative projects in the area of “Religion and Civic Responsibility.”
+Woodyard Scholars are supervised by members of the Religion Department for 10 weeks between mid-May and the end of July.
+(For projects involving other disciplines, other faculty members may also be involved.)
 For more information, contact the Department of Religion.

-Ashbrook Summer Scholar awards are intended to “foster and promote research and educational cooperation between faculty and students in exploring ways to improve the political and economic betterment of the underprivileged Licking County person.”
+Ashbrook Summer Scholars awards are intended to “foster and promote research and educational cooperation between faculty and students in exploring ways to improve the political and economic betterment of the underprivileged Licking County person.”
 The Ashbrook Scholarship is open to any student who has engaged in community service (broadly defined as including, but not limited to, DCA involvement, work with America Reads or as a Community Service intern, and service learning coursework).
 Scholars work under the guidance of a Denison faculty member as they carry out research and engage in service with an organization that provides some kind of assistance to the community.
-In 2018 students received a stipend of $4,000 plus a room allowance for campus housing.
 For complete guidelines, see the Lisska Center MyDenison page.

 Battelle Memorial Institute awards support Denison students participating in science research projects throughout the world.
 Some awards for entire summer support may be given, whereas other awards may be for a student’s short stay at a remote location to carry out data collection.
 For complete guidelines, see the Lisska Center MyDenison page.
 For additional information, contact the Battelle Student Research Coordinator.

 Student research may also be supported by outside grants received by faculty in various departments.
-Students receiving outside funding to conduct summer research (e.g., McNair Scholars, DAAD-RISE, etc.) may also be included as members of the Summer Scholar Program.
+Students receiving outside funding to conduct summer research (e.g., DURF Scholars, DAAD-RISE, etc.) may also be included as members of the Summer Scholars Program.